-- Pre-requisites: All required - o CIST 1601 Computer Networking Fundamentals - Choose one - CIST 1401 Computer Networking Fundamentals or CIST 2451 Web Animation or CIST 2441 - Cisco Networking for Home and Small Businesses
+- Pre-requisites: All required - o CIST 1601 Computer Networking Fundamentals - o Choose one - CIST 1401 Computer Networking Fundamentals or CIST 2451 Introduction to Networking CISCO, with a minimum grade of "C".

 CIST 2612 Computer Forensics (4)

 This course examines the use of computers in the commission of crimes, collection, analysis and production of digital evidence.
 Students will use computer resources to explore basic computer forensic investigation techniques.